andrew/ultimate-awesome/README.md

 - [awesome-scrypt](https://github.com/sCrypt-Inc/awesome-scrypt) - A curated list of awesome resources about using sCrypt.
 - [awesome-veganism](https://github.com/sdassow/awesome-veganism) - Curated list of awesome resources, pointers, and tips related to veganism.
 - [awesome-backstage](https://github.com/shano/awesome-backstage) - 📋 A curated list of awesome Backstage resources!.
+- [awesome-python-re](https://github.com/Svenskithesource/awesome-python-re) - A curated list of awesome Python reverse engineering libraries, tools and resources.
 - [awesome-cypher](https://github.com/szarnyasg/awesome-cypher) - A curated list of (open)Cypher resources.
+- [awesome-video-editing](https://github.com/wentianli/awesome-video-editing) - A paper list on video editing (in a cinematographic sense) and its related computer vision tasks.
 - [awesome-neural-trees](https://github.com/zju-vipa/awesome-neural-trees) - Introduction, selected papers and possible corresponding codes in our review paper "A Survey of Neural Trees".
 - [awesome-ai-tools](https://github.com/0voice/awesome-ai-tools) - Curated list of awesome AI tools for developers, content creators and office workers.
 Free, practical and easy to use.
 - [awesome-apple-security](https://github.com/BlackSquirrelz/awesome-apple-security) - Curated list of tools, techniques and resources related to Apple Security (macOS, iOS, iPadOS, tvOS, watchOS) aimed to help people with an interest in Apple related security topics to get a hold in this field, and for professionals to discover / explore other resources.